mapstertech/alexa-native-land/README.md

 };
 ```

->`handlerInput.requestEnvelope.request.type` must match what you named your intent in the Alexa Skills Console.
+`handlerInput.requestEnvelope.request.type` must match what you named your intent in the Alexa Skills Console.

 ### Lamdba function

 We need to upload our code to the lamdba function.

-Zip all the files inside your directory, including `node_modules`.
+Zip all the files inside the directory, including `node_modules`.
 Do not zip the directory itself.

 *SS*

 Head back to your Lambda function to upload your zipped file.

-**SS**
+*SS*

 Leave index.handler as the Handler field.
-> The module-name.export value in your function.
+- The module-name.export value in your function.
 For example, "index.handler" would call exports.handler in index.js.

 **SAVE**